The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 - 5 things you must do when you go self employed

-- A guide to self assessment tax for the self employed
+- ByteStart’s guide to tax for the self employed